All the health plans available through the SHOP include the following benefits:

 After you log in to your account, you must complete four main steps to enroll in a healthcare plan.
 These steps include:

 Open enrollment is a designated period of time each year when employees can make changes to their health insurance coverage.
-An open enrollment period is 30 days.
+An open enrollment period lasts for 10 days.
 During this time you can evaluate the available health insurance plans and make your selections.
 You can also make changes to your selections up to the last day of the open enrollment period.
-And, if desired, you can also waive coverage.
+And, if desired, you can waive coverage.

 On the Employee Portal, the dates of the open enrollment period are shown at the top of the Dashboard screen.